tmudri/java-spring-template/readme.md

 **TODO:** Add real logic into the readiness check.
 Add simple call to DS to check if it is available before reporting that application is ready to serve REST endpoints.
 In this use case this check is not mandatory but having an example would show how readiness should work in services which do rely on external storage.
+Also, move count increase logic to domain.

 ## Code testing